kongjun18/kongjun18.github.io/content/posts/hyperledger-fabric-a-distributed-operating-system-for-permissioned-blockchains/index.md

 ## Thoughts
 From a tech prospective, Hyperledger Fabric trades some degree decentralization for better throughput.
 As a permissioned blockchain, it's philosophy and design completely diverge from public blockchains.

 The permissioned blockchain serves as a *neutral third party platform* for organizations that do not trust each other completely.
-If there is already a trusted third parity platform (i.e. Amazon for consumers and producers), permission blockchains are useless.
+If there is already a trusted third parity platform (e.g. Amazon for consumers and producers), permission blockchains are useless.

 ## Questions and Answers